eddieebeling/se1-fullstack-fe/README.md

 ### Requirements
 * Build a webpage using HTML and CSS ([Codepen](https://codepen.io/) or [CodeSandbox](https://codesandbox.io/))
 * Make the page layout responsive for mobile, tablet, and desktop:
-  * Single column layout up to 480px
+  * Single column layout up to 768px
-  * Two column layout up to 900px
+  * Two column layout from 769px to 1024px
-  * Three column layout for screens 901px and up
+  * Three column layout for screens 1025px and up
   * Set a max width on the card layout at 1280px and center the content
 * Create hyperlinks and hover states for LinkedIn and Twitter icons